opensolid/webgl-math/README.md

 will let you use functions from both modules as if they were part of one big `Point3d` module.
-For example, you could use the `toVec3` function from this package with the `origin` value from the base `Point3d` module as if they were part of the same module:
+For example, you could use the `toVec3` function from this package's `Point3d` module with the `origin` value from the base `Point3d` module as if they were part of the same module:

 ```elm
 Point3d.toVec3 Point3d.origin